-In 2019 and 2018, we experienced increases in product costs due in part to tariffs on certain items imported from China.
+In 2018, we experienced increases in certain product costs due in part to tariffs on certain items imported from China.
 We experienced minimal overall commodity cost inflation or deflation in 2017.
+In 2016, we experienced product cost deflation reflecting reductions in commodity costs primarily related to food products.